TubbyCat/droid_debloat_and_note/guides/adb-commands.md

 See CREDIT and MIT files for elaborated copyright information.

-# Debloat ADB Commands, Explained
+# Android Debug Bridge Commands for Debloating, Explained.
 This is a summary.
 The upstream documentation, in my opinion, is needlessly dense and could have been better written by a gibbon fed a steady diet of beatings and neurotoxic research pharmaceuticals.
 > NOTE: Gather info on a package prior to removal.
 Backup all extant packages and settings prior to execution of adb